 If you are Canadian:

-And here is a link to what they call, “Washington State’s Official Boating Portal”.
+And here is a link to what they call, “Be Prepared.”
 I feel like there should be background music every time I say that.

 SPOT Tracker: You’ll be issued and trained on a SPOT Tracker the day before the race.
 You’ll also cough up a $200 refundable deposit that day.

-Crossing the border: The folks at Canadian Customs have asked us to remind people that everyone onboard will also need a valid passport to cross the borders.
+Crossing the border: The folks at Canadian Customs has asked us to let you know that you must use the ArriveCan app to make entry into Canada.
+This also means you’ll need a passport and vax card.
 Also, you’re going into Canada so no weed or guns.